-(2) The Board may consider the costs incurred by the applicant to develop the trail in its determination of the amount of any fee required of the applicant, consistent with the terms of subsection .1.D(2), above.
+The Board may consider the costs incurred by the applicant to retain, relocate, or develop any trail that meets the requirements of this section in its determination of the amount of any fee required of the applicant, consistent with the terms of Section 524-1, above.

-D. Design and Construction Standards for New or Improved Trails.
-Where a new trail is to be created on a tract, or an existing trail is to be improved, such trail shall meet the following standards:

-(1) Trail Design.

-(a) Trails shall be logically related to the arrangement and shape of lots and open space areas.

-(b) Trails shall be logically related to environmental features so as to minimize disturbance to such features.

-(c) Trails shall be curvilinear in design, constructed on reasonable grades, and have proper drainage.

-(d) Trails shall provide for adequate visibility and sight distances, and shall include design features, as determined appropriate by the Township, to notify trail users of road crossings or other potentially hazardous locations.
-Such required features may include signage, bollards, fencing, gates, striping or other trail surface treatment, or other measures deemed necessary by the Township.

-(e) Dead-end trails shall be avoided, except as logical termini or as stubs to permit future trail extension into or from adjoining tracts.
+- D. Design and Construction Standards for New or Improved Trails.
+Where a new trail is to be created on a tract, or an existing trail is to be improved, such trail shall meet the following standards: - a.
+Trail Design. - i.
+Trails shall be logically related to the arrangement and shape of lots and open space areas. - ii.
+Trails shall be logically related to environmental features so as to minimize disturbance to such features. - iii.
+Trails shall be curvilinear in design, constructed on reasonable grades, and have proper drainage. - iv.
+Trails shall provide for adequate visibility and sight distances, and shall include design features, as determined appropriate by the Township, to notify trail users of road crossings or other potentially hazardous locations.
+Such required features may include signage, bollards, fencing, gates, striping or other trail surface treatment, or other measures deemed necessary by the Township. - v.
+Dead-end trails shall be avoided, except as logical termini or as stubs to permit future trail extension into or from adjoining tracts.

-(2) Trail Widths.
+b.
+Trail Widths.

-(a) The minimum right-of-way, cartpath, and shoulder widths for all new trails in the Township shall be as follows:
+i.
+The minimum right-of-way, cart path, and shoulder widths for all new trails in the Township shall be as follows: